arabold/serverless-sentry-plugin/README.md

 ### 2.4.0

 - Explicitly check for `enabled` flag.
 Thanks to [aaronbannin](https://github.com/aaronbannin) for the contribution.
-- Explicit peer dependency to Serverless
+- Explicit peer dependency on Serverless
 - Updated dependencies minor versions; locked TypeScript to 4.4 for now

 ### 2.3.0